mdcourse/mdcourse.github.io/docs/source/chapters/chapter8.rst

 Test the code
 -------------

-One can use a similar test as previously.
-Let us use a displace distance of 0.5 Angstrom, and make 1000 steps.
+One can use a similar test as previously, but with an imposed chemical potential *desired_mu*:

 .. label:: start_test_8a_class